Changing up your workout routine can make it more interesting. Discover how to do pencil jacks, what muscles they work, and whether they are worth it.

 In turn, pencil jacks are mostly useful as a warmup or to improve coordination.

 If you want to improve muscle endurance and/or cardiovascular health and don’t necessarily like pencil jacks, you likely want to choose regular jumping jacks or one of the alternatives.

 How to do a pencil jack

-- Stand up straight with your arms beside your body.
+- Stand upright with your arms beside your body.

 - Jump in the air and move your legs sideways and outward.
-Move your arms sideways and upward.
+At the same time, move your arms sideways and upward.

 - Land with your feet wide apart and your arms pointing upward.
-You generally want to have your legs slightly bent so you can better deal with the impact of landing.
+You want to land with your legs slightly bent for comfort and injury risk reasons.

 - Land with slightly less than stretched legs into starting position.

 Especially when you first try them out, pencil jacks will likely feel relatively awkward to do.